The teardrop-shaped island of Sri Lanka is one of the most fascinating places in the world to visit.

 Many Buddhist worshippers still visit the temples, so you often see ceremonies taking place.

-While it dates back to the 2nd and 3rd centuries BC, what you see today was restored in the 18th century by the Kingdom of Kandy.
-(The city of Kandy, No. 4 below, is also one of the eight Sri Lanka UNESCO sites.)
+But what you see today was restored in the 18th century by the Kingdom of Kandy.
+(The city of Kandy, #4 below, is also one of the eight Sri Lanka UNESCO sites.)

 Five of the 80 documented caves are significant.